Spotlight on Caroline Whidden: Muso’s Research Coordinator

 Every year Muso invites experienced researchers and dynamic young professionals alike to apply to our Fellowship program.
 In a small but rapidly growing organization, each fellowship position has the potential to impact Muso’s strategic development, as we research and design solutions to our world’s greatest health injustices.
 Caroline Whidden has spent the past year as Muso’s Research Fellow, a role which draws to a close this month.
 Happily, Muso will still benefit from Caroline’s talents and enthusiasm as she transitions into a new staff position, as the team’s Research Coordinator.

 Since the beginning of Caroline’s academic career, she has been interested in the intersection of biomedical sciences with the social factors that influence, or are influenced by, health outcomes and policy decisions.
-Armed with a BSc in Biochemistry and a BA in International Relations, and dual Masters in Global Health Science and Public Policy, Caroline arrived with qualifications that allowed her to jump right in at Muso. “[As a Fellow] I was granted a lot of space to challenge and apply myself professionally… pursuing important public health research questions—questions that I believe the world needs answering—and translating that new knowledge into evidence-based policy and practice.”
+Armed with a BSc in Biochemistry and a BA in International Relations, and dual Masters in Global Health Science and Public Policy, Caroline arrived with qualifications that allowed her to jump right in at Muso.

 A large part of Caroline’s fellowship experience involved developing research protocols for Muso’s largest study, a randomized controlled trial in Bankass, which will measure the impact of our proactive community health model on child mortality.
 Her work helps translate Muso’s operational research knowledge into evidence-based decision-making tools at the national level, through our close partnership with the Malian Ministry of Health.
 “Continuing to pursue this research with Muso felt like the right next step in my career, and something I was not prepared to move away from.”